MicrosoftDocs/SupportArticles-docs/support/mem/intune/connector-setup-wizard-ends-prematurely.md

 ---
-title: Intune Connector Setup wizard ends prematurely
+title: Troubleshoot when the Intune Connector Setup Wizard ends prematurely
-description: Describes an issue in which the Microsoft Intune Connector Setup wizard ends prematurely when you install the Intune Certificate Connector (NDESConnectorSetup.exe). ms.date: 05/13/2020 ms.prod-support-area-path: NDES configuration
+description: Resolves an issue in which the Microsoft Intune Connector Setup Wizard ends prematurely when you install the Intune Certificate Connector (NDESConnectorSetup.exe). ms.date: 09/09/2021 ms.prod-support-area-path: NDES configuration
 ---
-# The Microsoft Intune Connector Setup wizard ends prematurely
+# The Microsoft Intune Connector Setup Wizard ends prematurely

 This article provides the resolution to solve the error message that occurs when you install the Intune Certificate Connector (NDESConnectorSetup.exe).

-_Original product version:_ &nbsp; Microsoft Intune
-_Original KB number:_ &nbsp; 4458731

 ## Symptoms